CollinsLemeke/DistilBERT-vs-Frontier-LLMs/ReadMe.md

 **Qualitative check.** On 50 random test reviews (seed 42): 36 correct (72.0%), 9 off by one (18.0%), **45 within ±1 (90.0%)**.
 The errors are near-misses on an ordinal scale, not category collapses.

 **The operational point about missing predictions.** DistilBERT returned a prediction for all 20,082 rows.
 The API models did not — LLaMA 3.1 8B failed on 1,039 rows (5.2%), Gemini 1.5 Flash on 223, GPT-4 on 52.

-In a production pipeline every one of those is a row needing a retry or a fallback.
-A local model has no such failure mode.
+The MHARD authors document the cause: the models returned bracketed numbers, lengthy explanations, or error messages rather than a parseable rating.
+In a production pipeline every one of those is a row needing a retry, a fallback, or manual review — and the failures are not random, they cluster on the inputs the model found hardest to categorise.
+A local classification head has no such failure mode: it always returns a distribution over the label set.

 ---